cogdog/truwriter/README.md

 Your admin password is solid, right?
 Really?
 You updated Wordpress to the latest version, right?
 And you do regular backups of Wordpress right? ... maybe you have a set schedule for backing up the site content?
 You wouldn't want to lose people's stuff.
 No, no you would not.

-Now that you've installed TRU Writer and can see the barebones theme staring back at you:
+Now that you've installed TRU Writer and can see the barebones theme staring back at you.
+It is not very interesting.
+Yet.

+## Page Setup
+This theme has several pages that must be created; each is associated with a specific template that provide it's functionality.
+Previously, I tried to get fancy and create these pages on theme activation, but in  a few cases somethiing went wrong and they kept producing future publish date pages.
+Oh well.

+Create these Wordpress *Pages*:

+* *Write* -- The page that provides the writing form see [http://splot.ca/writer/write](http://splot.ca/writer/write).
+You can title it whatever you like, but the slug (url name) must be `write`  Whatever you include in the body (not required) is added to the top of the form, maybe for extra instructions.e.g. for a site at `http://coolest.site.org/` the page must be published at `http://coolest.site.org/write`

+* *Desk* -- The page that provides users will see first if they must enter an access code to access the writing tool (see below).
+If no access code is required, it redirects to the page above for the writing form-- like  [http://splot.ca/writer/desk](http://splot.ca/writer/desk).
+You can title it whatever you like, but the slug (url name) must be `desk` Whatever you include in the body (not required) is added to the top of the form, maybe for a friendly prompt .e.g. for a site at `http://coolest.site.org/` the page must be published at `http://coolest.site.org/desk`

+* *Random* -- No one ever sees this page, and it is not strictly required, but it is fun;  see [http://splot.ca/writer/random](http://splot.ca/writer/random)  It is used to send a visitor to a randomly published item.
+The slug (url name) must be `random` .e.g. for a site at `http://coolest.site.org/` the page must be published at `http://coolest.site.org/random`

+* *Get Edit Link* -- No one ever sees this page, but it's important! - it is used to generate an email to send an editing link to an author.
+The the slug (url name) must be `get-edit-link` .e.g. for a site at `http://coolest.site.org/` the page must be published at `http://coolest.site.org/get-edit-link`

 ## Theme Options and Settings
-Upon activation the theme will create a few Wordpress "Pages" that it needs ("write"; "random"; "welcome desk"; "get edit link"), some categories ("published"' "in-progress"), and will set up a **TRU Writer Options** link that will appear in your admin bar at the top of your Wordpress Dashboard interface, and in the "appearance" tab on your Wordpress Dashboard.
+Upon activation the theme will set up a **TRU Writer Options** link that appears in the black admin bar at the top of your Wordpress Dashboard interface (when logged in), and in the "Appearance" tab on your Wordpress Dashboard.

-Click that to make all settings outlined below.
+Click this link to see or change the settings outlined below.

-(For extra fun "writer" from here on, in lower case, refers to the person using your site; the person who comes and wants to write something on your awesome TRU Write site.)
+**(For extra fun "writer" from here on, in lower case, refers to the person using your site; the person who comes and wants to write something on your awesome Writer site.)**

 ![](wp-content/themes/tru-writer/images/writings-menu.jpg)